FCOO/jquery-bootstrap-highcharts/README.md

 1. Axis labels in Waterfall do not work with `{da:"...", en:"..."}`
 2. `Title` for buttons in range-selector do not work with `{da:"...", en:"..."}`
+3. Using `Highcharts.scss` prevent the option `series.lineWidth` to be used.
+4. Using `highstock.src.js` prevents the options in `chart.scrollablePlotArea` to work properly.
+It using `highcharts.src.js` the scrolling works fine.

+# ITEM 3 AND 4 NEED TO BE FIXED ASAP